FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-02-27-refactoring-container-components-to-fetch-data-with-route-resolvers.md

 ]
 ---

-In this blogpost I want to show an alternative way to provide data in a common container & presentational components relation inside an Angular application.
+In this blog post I want to show an alternative way to provide data in a common container & presentational components relation inside an Angular application.

 ## Content